 “A person has a disability for the purposes of this Act if (s) he has a physical or mental impairment which has a substantial and long term adverse effect on his ability to carry out normal day-to-day activities.”

-This SEND policy details how Jerry Clay Academy will make provision for pupils who have SEND and how these needs will be made known to all those who teach them, and their parents and carers.
+This SEND policy details how Stanley Grove Primary and Nursery Academy will make provision for pupils who have SEND and how these needs will be made known to all those who teach them, and their parents and carers.
 Wherever possible the school will use systems already in place for the tracking and support of all pupils as a whole school approach to achievement for all.
 The school will have regard to the current code of practice, the cluster SEND policy and will prepare to use new legislation and policy as soon as practically possible after its publication.

 The schools will endeavour to work in partnership with parents/carers and share all information and plans, explaining the processes for supporting pupils with SEND both within school and from partner organisations.
 We recognise that parents/carers hold key information and have knowledge and experience which is vital to meeting a child’s need and finding the best ways to support them.
-We also acknowledge that parents/carers can find these processes bewildering, frustrating and complex and seek to navigate them together.
+We also acknowledge that parents/carers can find these processes bewildering, frustrating and complex as we seek to navigate them together.

 Children with Disabilities

-Jerry Clay Academy is committed to developing every child’s potential irrespective of any disability they have.
+Stanley Grove Primary and Nursery Academy is committed to developing every child’s potential irrespective of any disability they have.
 We recognise that every child has different needs and we aim to ensure an appropriate education.
 We welcome visits to the school from any prospective children and parents, and feel this is especially important for children with disabilities so we can plan to meet their needs.

-At Jerry Clay Academy all areas of the school are accessible by wheelchair.
+At Stanley Grove Primary and Nursery Academy, main school is accessible by wheelchair via a ramp at the entrance near to the main playground.
 A detailed accessibility plan is available from the school offices.
 We strive to ensure that all children have equal opportunities to access the full curriculum.
 It is the school’s policy to identify Special Educational Needs as early as possible in a child’s school career and mostly to cater for their needs within the class group.
 Physical and sensory needs are also monitored.
 The provision we make for children with disabilities are detailed in the SEND policy and we are happy to discuss the policy and children’s needs with parents.

 Consulting and involving pupils and parents